 On January 26, 2018, the Company announced that Frank Perabo, the Company's Chief Medical Officer ("CMO") had resigned from the Company, effective January 31, 2018.
 Dr. Perabo will continue to serve the Company in an advisory capacity.

 Voting Agreement

-Subsequent to December 31, 2017, it has come to the Company's attention that the voting agreement among certain of the Company's shareholders, dated January 14, 2016, as further described in the Company's management information circular dated January 27, 2017, has been terminated on January 30, 2018.
+On January 30, 2018, the voting agreement among certain of the Company's shareholders, dated January 14, 2016, as further described in the Company's management information circular dated January 27, 2017, was terminated.